qpv-research-group/solcore5/docs/source/Installation/Solcore_on_Windows.md

     ```

 This might result in an error saying that quantum mechanics failed because 5\ :sup:`th` decimal place of result doesn’t match.
 You can simply ignore this error.

-- Other information:
-    - gcc/g++/gfortran versions used here: gcc version 5.4.0 20160609 (Ubuntu 5.4.0-6ubuntu1~16.04.6)

-    -  If everything is working correctly, should be able to import
+If everything is working correctly, should be able to `import solcore.solar_cell_solver`
-      solcore.solar_cell_solver without getting warnings about the RCWA
-      solver or PDD.
+without getting warnings about the RCWA solver or PDD.

-    -  Sometimes, an issue arises with the SOPRA database (and occasionally
-   importing solar_cell_solver?) where the permissions are set such that
-   you cannot access the database – running sudo python3, or sudo
-   [whatever python editor you’re using] fixes this.

 Installing SMARTS Windows10/Ubuntu Shell
 ----------------------------------------